aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Three can keep a secret, if you get rid of two.
+> 🥠 It is a good day to have a good day.

-Last update: Sun May 17 07:28:48 2026
+Last update: Mon May 18 08:38:35 2026

 ### Let's play! 🎮